Nazareth Travel Guide: One Day Itinerary & Top Historical Sites

 This was my favorite historical site in Nazareth.
 While Catholics and many other Christian churches believe the Annunciation took place in Mary’s home, the Greek Orthodox Church believe this occured when Mary was fetching water from the local spring.

-This beautifully decorated and colorful church lays over the site of the spring that was Nazareth’s only year-round spring.
-The atmosphere here was lively and jovial, with large groups of Greek pilgrims in colorful head scarves singing melodic hymns led by accompanied priests – a stark contrast to the in the Basilica above.
+This beautifully decorated church lays over the site of the spring that was Nazareth’s only year-round spring.
+The atmosphere here was lively and jovial, with large groups of Greek pilgrims in colorful head scarves singing melodic hymns led by accompanied priests – a stark contrast to the first Basilica.

 Got myself some holy water ->